 There is a wide variety of support services across education, health and social care providing advice on children with SEND.
 Our special educational needs and disability policy provides a list of the professionals with whom we have and are working with.
-Some of these professionals include health visitors, paediatricians, starting life well, child development forum, speech and language therapy, portage and family support.
+Some of these professionals include health visitors, paediatricians, starting life well, early help, speech and language therapy, and family support.